fpgadeveloper/ethernet-fmc-zynq-gem/PetaLinux/README.md

 1. Change current directory to the PetaLinux project directory:
 `cd <petalinux-project-dir>`
 2. Download bitstream to the FPGA:
-`petalinux-boot --jtag --fpga`
-Note that you don't have to specify the bitstream because this command will use the one that it finds in the `./images/linux` directory.
+`petalinux-boot --jtag --fpga --bitstream ./images/linux/system.bit` If you don't use the --bitstream option to specify the bitstream, then PetaLinux will download the ./images/linux/download.bit bitstream containing the FSBL.
+We don't want to run the FSBL when booting via JTAG.
 3. Download the PetaLinux kernel to the FPGA:
 `petalinux-boot --jtag --kernel`